AdrianG1911/P1_Navigation/README.md

 To run the code put all the files in the same folder and open Navigation.ipynb with jupyter notebook.
 Follow the instructions to load the environment.

-In order to train and save a new model: First run the **Neural Network** code, the **Agent and Learning Algorithm** code and then the **Training** code, once the agent solves the environment save the weights using the **Save Model Weights** code, change the name of the pth file to save multiple different models.
+In order to train and save a new model: first run the **Neural Network** code, the **Agent and Learning Algorithm** code and then the **Training** code, once the agent solves the environment save the weights using the **Save Model Weights** code, change the name of the pth file to save multiple different models.

-In order to load the model weights first run the **Neural Network** and **Agent and Learning Algorithm** if they have not already been run, after run the **Load Saved Model Weights** code.
+In order to load the model first run the **Neural Network** and **Agent and Learning Algorithm** if they have not already been run, after run the **Load Saved Model Weights** code.
+Change the name of the pth file to load different models.

 To watch the agent in real time: run the **Watch Trained Agent** code.